Childhood Discipleship: Training up a child

 At one month old, babies can fix their eyes on faces and respond to what they see.
 By one year, trust is developed.
 By age 3, a child’s brain is 80% the size of an adult’s.
 By age 4, they have a wide range of emotions.
 By age 9, their spiritual foundations are in place.

 Children are impressionable from the moment they open their eyes, not only physically and emotionally, but also spiritually.
-Discipling them from a young age can shape who/p>/p>... [continue]
+Discipling them from a young age can shape who they become as adults.
+Childhood discipleship can take place in the preschool area, in... [continue]

 Starting the conversation inside church walls